 It seems that 15mm castings might not be their strength, especially fairly rough castings like Blue Moon.
 OTOH their handling of the Dunlendings suggest that

-any modern range of 28mm plastic figures will be well worth it.
+any modern range of 28mm plastic figures will turn out rather well.